 The trip officially starts in the afternoon at West Glacier Lodge just outside Glacier National Park.
-Settle in and get to know your trip mates over a tasty dinner.
+Settle in and get to know your guides over a tasty dinner.
 In the evening, share expectations for the upcoming days.

-DAY 2: After an early breakfast, head to the Trail of Cedars and Avalanche Lake trailhead.
+After an early breakfast with great coffee, head to the Trail of Cedars and Avalanche Lake trailhead.
 Hike through a grove of 500-700 year old western cedars.
 After lunch, continue hiking to Avalanche Lake where you will be greeted with waterfalls cascading down the hillside.
 Return to the lodge in the evening for dinner and relaxation.

 TERRAIN/ROUTE CHOICES: Glacier National Park offers a wide range of hiking route options from very easy to difficult.
 Come prepared for easy to moderately difficult day hikes, which will involve distances between 1 and 5 miles.

 LEVEL OF DIFFICULTY: You will be hiking in varied terrain and weather conditions.
 No previous experience is needed to complete this trip.